Washington state law requires all drivers to carry auto liability insurance and proof that they have insurance.

 This law does not apply to the following vehicles:

 - Motor scooters (leg.wa.gov) and mopeds (leg.wa.gov)

 - Specially licensed horseless carriage vehicles (leg.wa.gov) (also known as antique or collector vehicles)

 - Police or government-owned vehicles (leg.wa.gov)

-Remember, you're still responsible for any damages or injuries that result from using these vehicles.
+Remember, even though insurance is not mandatory for these vehicles listed, you're still responsible for any damages or injuries that result from using these vehicles.